Legal-OS/fullstack-coding-exercise/README.md

 Please read the user stories and try to complete them.
 Keep in mind the technical requirements.
 You can take as much time as you'd like.

 Don't worry about designs.
 Feel free to implement something yourself, the quality of UI/UX won't weigh in on your result.

-Don't forget to also answer the follow up questions in the end ([In `FOLLOW_UP.md`](/FOLLOW_UP.md)).
-Good luck 😀.
+Once done, don't forget to also answer the follow up questions in the end ([In `FOLLOW_UP.md`](/FOLLOW_UP.md)).
+Please package this folder in a zip file and send it to you contact at Legal OS.

+Good luck and have fun 😀.
+The cats and the shelter will be thankful! 🙏

 ## User stories